Starship Troopers (film): Home media

 The film score was released on compact disc (CD) by Varèse Sarabande in 1997, but was criticized for a short runtime of 30 minutes.
 Bootleg copies were made containing additional material using the score from the film's DVD release.
 Starship Troopers was released on VHS in 1998 and on DVD in 1999.
-The DVD features a documentary about the making of the film, actor screen tests, commentary by Verhoeven and Neumeier, and deleted scenes including an alternate ending in which Rico and Carmen officially rekindle their romance.
+The DVD features a documentary about the making of the film, actor screen tests, commentary by Verhoeven and Neumeier, and deleted scenes including an alternative ending in which Rico and Carmen officially rekindle their romance.
 In 2002, a two-disc Special Edition DVD was released with additional features, including commentary by Verhoeven, Neumeier, and the cast, breakdowns of the special effects, and documentaries about the making of the film, creating the Arachnids and spaceships, the visual effects, and scene breakdowns.

 Starship Troopers was released on Blu-ray in 2008, containing many previously released extras and the addition of FedNet mode, which places a graphic overlay to the film with pop-up facts.
 A limited edition two-disc CD of the score was released in 2016, containing additional tracks.

 A 4K Ultra HD Blu-ray remastered version was released for the film's 20th anniversary with previously released extras.
 A 25th anniversary 4K Blu-ray was released in 2022, in a limited edition steelbook case, and includes a reunion discussion between Neumeier, Van Dien, Richards, Meyer, Ironside, Brown, Busey, and Gilliam.